TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 As you'll recall from the Methods lesson, **bang methods** can be easily identified by their exclamation marks (`!`) at the end of their name.
 All bang methods are **destructive** and modify the object they are called on.
 Many of the enumerable methods that return new versions of the array or hash they were called on have a bang method version available, such as `#map!` and `#select!`.

 It's best practice to avoid using these methods, however, as you or a future developer working on your code may need the original version.
 Remember that violent psychopath who you should expect will end up maintaining your code?
-Keep him in mind when making the decision to use bang methods.
+Keep them in mind when making the decision to use bang methods.

 ### Return Values of Enumerables
 So if it's not a good idea to use bang methods but we need to re-use the result of a enumerable method throughout our program, what can we do instead?